ekino/micronaut-demo/README.md

 ### Run

-Run the discovery server first from project root:
+Run the discovery and tracing servers first from project root:

-`cd microservices/eureka-server && ./gradlew clean bootRun`
+`cd microservices && docker-compose up -d`

-Then run each of the services in three other terminals from project root:
+Then run each of the services in three terminals from project root:

 `cd microservices/book && ./gradlew clean run`